Andrew199617/js-syntax-extension/README.md

 ### 2.2.0

+- Added the ability to compile on change.
 - Improved Error reporting.
 Specify exact line error and warnings occur on for you to easily fix.
+- Logging Errors that occure that aren't breaking to a log file in typings folder.

 ### 2.1.1 - 2.1.5